chikamichi/jumoku/README.md

 * including the generic `Evergreen::As::RawTree` module (which does *not* rely on any `Behaviors`)
 * extending appropriate behaviors : `Behaviors::Shape::HeightBalanced` (at least).

+## Maybe?

-If the user wants to, he can picks whatever additionnal behavior he wants:
+If the user *wants to*, he can picks whatever additionnal behavior he wants:

     tree = Evergreen::Tree::AVL(:traversal => :post_order, :search => :iterative)